 1st Prime Minister Errol Barrow 1966 – 1976

-The Right Honourable Errol Barrow – a national hero and the first Prime Minister of Barbados – is survived by a long list of accomplishments including the independence of a nation.
+The Right Honourable Errol Barrow – a national hero and the first Prime Minister of Barbados – is survived by a long list of accomplishments, including a nation’s independence.

-Founder of the Democratic Labour Party (DLP) in 1955, Barrow occupied the position of Premier of the Government of Barbados from December 8th, 1961 until November 18th, 1966.
+Founder of the Democratic Labour Party (DLP) in 1955, Barrow occupied Premier of the Government of Barbados from December 8th, 1961 until November 18th, 1966.

 Under Barrow, the DLP brought Barbados to Independence in 1966.
 The Constitution was ratified on the 30th of November that same year.

 Barrow was an enigmatic leader.
-Born in the parish of St. Lucy, Barrow hailed from a family of political and social activists.
+Born in St. Lucy’s parish, Barrow hailed from a family of political and social activists.

-Errol’s older sister, Dame Nita Barrow was a renowned social activist and humanitarian.
-In 1990, Nita Barrow was appointed Governor General of Barbados a position which she held until her death in 1995.
+Errol’s older sister, Dame Nita Barrow, was a renowned social activist and humanitarian.
+In 1990, Nita Barrow was appointed Governor-General of Barbados, a position she held until her death in 1995.

 Educated at Harrison College, Barrow went on to study law and economics concurrently at Inns Court and the London School of Economics (respectively).

-During his college years, Barrow served as Chairman of the Council of Colonial Students where he fraternized with future leaders including Forbes Burnham, Michael Manley, Pierre Trudeau and Lee Kwan Yew.
+During his college years, Barrow served as Chairman of the Council of Colonial Students, where he consorted with future leaders, including Forbes Burnham, Michael Manley, Pierre Trudeau, and Lee Kwan Yew.